Public library: Overview

 Public libraries were often started with a donation, or were bequeathed to parishes, churches, schools or towns.
 These social and institutional libraries formed the base of many academic and public library collections of today.

 The establishment of circulating libraries in the 18th century by booksellers and publishers provided a means of gaining profit and creating social centers within the community.
 The circulating libraries not only provided a place to sell books, but also a place to lend books for a price.
 These circulating libraries provided a variety of materials including the increasingly popular novels.
 Although the circulating libraries filled an important role in society, members of the middle and upper classes often looked down upon these libraries that regularly sold material from their collections and provided materials that were less sophisticated.

 Circulating libraries also charged a subscription fee.
 However, these fees were set to entice their patrons, providing subscriptions on a yearly, quarterly or monthly basis, without expecting the subscribers to purchase a share in the circulating library.
 This helped patrons who could not afford to buy books, to be able to borrow books to read, and then return.
 This also created a more popular demand, as book fees were growing, and more books were being copied.
 Circulating libraries were very popular; the first one was located in 1725, in Edinburgh, Scotland, by Allan Ramsay.

 Circulating libraries were not exclusively lending institutions and often provided a place for other forms of commercial activity, which may or may not be related to print.
 This was necessary because the circulating libraries did not generate enough funds through subscription fees collected from its borrowers.
 As a commerce venture, it was important to consider the contributing factors such as other goods or services available to the subscribers.

-The Malatestiana Library (Biblioteca Malatestiana), also known as the Malatesta Novello Library, is a public library dating from 1452 in Cesena, Emilia-Romagna (Italy).
-It was the first European civic library, i.e. belonging to the Commune and open to everybody.
-It was commissioned by the Lord of Cesena, Malatesta Novello.
-The works were directed by Matteo Nuti of Fano (a scholar of Leon Battista Alberti) and lasted from 1447 to 1452.